Calendar Icon - Dark X Webflow Template

 Key performance indicators (KPIs) are the key to showing your board of directors and other stakeholders how well the training and development are going in your workplace.
 KPIs measure employee interest, engagement, retention, and application of the acquired knowledge in real-life scenarios.

-Let's take a look at the top key performance indicators (KPIs) for training and development any organization should have:
+Let's take a look at the top KPIs for training and development that any organization should have:

 1. Completion Rate

 Likewise, a low completion rate indicates that the training program needs improvement.
 This means you must make it more relevant and engaging for the employees.
-Thereon, you need to see if the employees are better able to complete it.
+You can do this by using gamification techniques for corporate learning or adding interactive features, like role plays and scenario-based learning, to your courses.

 Are the people you are training enjoying the training?
 Employee satisfaction is the baseline for employee performance and productivity.
 While many may not think it's an important metric, not considering employee satisfaction can lead to disastrous results in the training program.